Marianne Meed Ward: Career in politics

 Meed Ward first entered politics by running for Ward 1 councillor in the 2006 municipal election, losing to Rick Craven.
 In 2007, she ran as the Ontario Liberal Party candidate for Burlington, coming second to PC candidate Joyce Savoline by only 1824 votes, and receiving 37.81% of the vote.
 After 2007, Meed Ward returned to journalism, before deciding to run for election municipally.
 After moving to downtown Burlington (Ward 2), she ran for municipal council again in 2010, defeating incumbent Peter Thoem.
-She was re-elected in 2014, before running in 2018 for mayor, and defeating incumbent Rick Goldring.
+She was re-elected in 2014, before running in 2018 for mayor, where she defeated two-term incumbent Mayor Rick Goldring.

 Mayor of Burlington

 Meed Ward was up against two-term incumbent Rick Goldring and former Burlington MP, Mike Wallace.
 She campaigned on stopping overdevelopment in Burlington, specifically downtown.
 She had also campaigned on addressing traffic congestion, flood risk, protecting the city's tree canopy, tax reform and building trust between the community and council.
 Meed Ward won the 2018 municipal election with 23,360 votes and receiving 46.04% of the vote.
 In December 2018, the Ontario Provincial Police laid criminal charges against a third-party advertiser for alleged election spending violations in an advertising campaign targeting Meed Ward.
 By April 2022, all charges had been withdrawn.

 In October 2022, Meed Ward was re-elected for a second term, winning 77.95% of the popular vote and receiving almost 25,000 more votes than the runner-up.
 She ran on a platform for reasonable development, adding more community centres and parks, and cutting red tape.
 Less than 28% of eligible voters participated in the 2022 election, down from almost 40% in the 2018 election.

+Meed Ward is the current Chair of the Ontario Big City Mayors caucus (OBCM), composed of Ontario city mayors with populations of 100,000 or more who collectively represent nearly 70% of Ontario’s population.